frederic-perez/AmE-dictionary/data/idioms.md

 __riding high__
 __riffle__ :two: In James Ellroy’s novels, “riffle” is a verb that means to search quickly through something, usually a pile of papers or documents.
 It implies a sense of urgency and impatience, as if the person doing the riffling is searching for something important and doesn’t have time to waste.
 __riffraff__ :two: Undesirable, disreputable, or vulgar people, often used in a condescending manner. _I wouldn’t be seen in a place like that, there’s a lot of riffraff that hang out around there._
-__rifle through (something)__ To look through something very quickly, roughly, or energetically.
+__rifle through (something)__ :three: To look through something very quickly, roughly, or energetically.
+To search through something quickly and vigorously: _I rifled through the drawer looking for my car keys._ _I rifled through the filing cabinet, but I couldn’t find our tax return anywhere._
 __rig__ __1__ _vt_ To arrange or tamper with the results of something. _Somebody rigged the contest so no one got first prize._
 __right away__ Immediately; at once; without delay. _Right away, I could tell that the plan had no chance of success._ _Sarah’s parents took to her new girlfriend right away._
 __right mess__ A _right mess_ is a situation or thing that is in complete chaos or disarray.
 It can be used to describe a situation that is confusing, chaotic, and difficult to manage. _This project has become a right mess!_
 __right off the bat__ :two: Immediately; at once; without delay.
 __right on__ :two::hammer: _The description of the bomb was right on._
 __right the wrong__ _Don Quixote believes he’s destined to right the wrongs of the world._
-__right up (one’s) alley__ Ideally suited to one’s interests. _This course seemed right up my alley when I signed up for it, but it ended up being dreadfully boring._
+__right up (one’s) alley__ :dart::two: Ideally suited to one’s interests. _If you’re a fan of idiomatic language and wordplay, the _Dresden Files_ series (by Jim Butcher) might be right up your alley!_ _This course seemed right up my alley when I signed up for it, but it ended up being dreadfully boring._
-__rile up__ :three: To cause someone or some group to become particularly excited and animated, especially in an angry or irritated manner.
-A noun or pronoun can be used between “rile” and “up.” _Seeing that kind of injustice on the news always riles me up to no end._
+__rile up__ :four: ((all) riled up) To cause someone or some group to become particularly excited and animated, especially in an angry or irritated manner.
+A noun or pronoun can be used between “rile” and “up.”
+Particularly angry, agitated, or in a frenzied state. _Seeing that kind of injustice on the news always riles me up to no end._
 __ring a bell__ :four::hammer: ((something) ring a bell (with one)) _Does that ring a bell with you?_
 __ring false__
 __ring hollow__ To sound or give the sense of being false, insincere, or not genuine. _The statements that followed made her apology ring hollow._